Cubieboard

-Cubieboard is a single-board computer, made in Zhuhai, Guangdong, China.
+Cubieboard is/WAS a single-board computer, made in Zhuhai, Guangdong, China.
 The first short run of prototype boards were sold internationally in September 2012, and the production version started to be sold in October 2012.
+Several other versions from Cubieboard2 to 6 were produced between 2012 and 2017.
+The website for sales and support appears to have been unmodified with no response to essential software links being down since 2017.

 It can run Android 4 ICS, Ubuntu 12.04 desktop, Fedora 19 ARM Remix desktop, Armbian, Arch Linux ARM, a Debian-based Cubian distribution, FreeBSD, or OpenBSD.

 It uses the AllWinner A10 SoC, popular on cheap tablets, phones and media PCs.
 This SoC is used by developers of the lima driver, an open-source driver for the ARM Mali GPU.
 At the 2013 FOSDEM demo it ran ioquake 3 at 47 fps in 1024×600.

 The Cubieboard team managed to run an Apache Hadoop computer cluster using the Lubuntu Linux distribution.